pph-collective/signal-app/scripts/README.md

 -z ZIP, --zip ZIP     Path to shape file zip
 -c CSV, --csv CSV     Path to stats csv
--o, --overwrite       if files already exists, overwrite it -n, --newCollection   if the collection id does not exist, creates a new
+-o, --overwrite       if files already exists, overwrite it -n, --newId           if the collection id does not exist, creates a new
                         collection
 ```